 Cervical screening

-The National Cervical Screening Program is for people aged 25 to 74.
-It aims to prevent cervical cancer through regular screening.
 The Cervical Screening Test (like a pap smear) checks for human papillomavirus (HPV), the main cause of cervical cancer.
+Having regular cervical screening is the best way to protect yourself from cervical cancer.

 For more information, visit the National Cervical Screening Program website.